Nik Dodani: Advocacy

 In 2019, Dodani co-founded The Salon along with Bash Naran and Vinny Chhibber.
 The Salon is a forum for South Asian creatives in western creative arts.
 Dodani told The Hindu in 2021, "Our vision is to help the next generation of South Asian talent."

-Political activities

 Dodani was active in organizing the South Asian community in support of the Joe Biden 2020 presidential campaign and in support of Kamala Harris.
-He also played an active role in organizing other entertainers for the Biden campaign as well as the Black Lives Matter movement.
+He also played an active role in organizing other entertainers for the Black Lives Matter movement.